MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 <span style="color:#ED1C24;">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

-You might need to troubleshoot the onboarding process if you encounter issues.
+You might need to troubleshoot the Windows Defender Advanced Threat Protection boarding process if you encounter issues.
 This page provides detailed steps for troubleshooting endpoints that aren't reporting correctly, common error codes encountered during onboarding, and steps for resolving problems with Azure Active Directory (AAD).

 ## Endpoints are not reporting to the service correctly